 Second, you will probably not see many marathon runners here.
 You will probably not see many body-physique champions or guys who can bench press 400lbs., either.
 Not that any of these things are bad!
 But by SPECIALIZING training (in long distance running, lifting, or anything else for that matter), you are intentionally NOT training certain areas!
 For this reason, CrossFit is the principal strength and conditioning program for many police academies and tactical operations teams, military special operations units, champion martial artists, and hundreds of other elite and professional athletes worldwide.

-We are certified weightlifting coaches, and we will spend loads of time on technique and getting things correct BEFORE going heavy.
+Almost every single day at CrossFit Merced you will be moving a barbell.
+You will learn to clean, jerk, snatch, and overhead squat.
+HOWEVER, we are certified weightlifting coaches, and we will spend loads of time on technique and getting things correct BEFORE going heavy.
 Our gym will be focused on having people move well before adding load and intensity.
-We are coaches, not cheerleaders.

 As coaches, we understand the progressions to the movements we will be using.
 You will not be expected to snatch bodyweight upon arrival.
 Hell, you may not even know what the movement is!
-You may have not have attempted a handstand since you were 6 years old in your one year of gymnastics as a child.
+You may have not have attempted a handstand since you were 6 years old.
 You are not expected to handstand walk the length of the gym upon arrival.
 You may get winded taking the garbage out to the curb, or be intimidated by the look of 45 pound bumper plates loaded on a bar.
 Perfect!
 Do you see where this is going?

 The most rewarding thing as a coach or trainer is to take someone to places they don’t see are possible for themselves.
 The feeling when someone realizes they are stronger than they thought is the absolute coolest thing that happens in our gym.